Chief Executive Officer

 Vice President, U.S. Sales and Marketing

-He is a 22-year veteran of media sales and management and has spent the last 12 years working in digital.
-Keith joined Microsoft from Yahoo!
-Inc., where he was Vice President of Sales and built the “Emerging Brand” organization which grew to in excess of $300 million during his tenure.
-Before Yahoo!, Lorizio was Vice President of East Coast and Inside Sales for AltaVista, and also served as Senior Director of Strategic Alliances and E-commerce, responsible for negotiating large content partnerships and monetizing the Shopping.com site within the AltaVista family of companies.
+Keith has spent more than 20 years in media sales and management, the last 14 years in digital.
+He was formerly Vice President of Sales at Yahoo!
+Inc., and built a mid-market sales team which grew revenue to in excess of $300 million during his tenure.
+Previous to that, Keith was Vice President of East Cost and Inside Sales for AltaVista, and also served as senior director of Strategic Alliances & e-commerce responsible for negotiating large content partnerships and monetizing the Shopping.com site within the AltaVista family of companies.
 Keith began his sales career in the print advertising division of Bell Atlantic, quickly ascending into senior sales management being named director of e-Commerce for the company’s interactive product, Big Yellow in 1996.

 Senior Product Manager